 For proper diagnosis, a clinical examination and lab tests might be necessary.
 Malnutrition, including deprivation dieting, can cause temporary hair loss, as can certain medications or illnesses.

 Are you a woman dealing with the self-consciousness and frustration of hair loss?
 Take heart that you’re not alone and there are a wide variety of possible ways to combat loss of hair.
 Whether a surgical FUE hair transplant, PRP injections, or non-invasive treatments, you can begin to take charge of your hair health today.
-You’re welcome to visit Dr. Cory Torgerson at the Toronto Hair Transplant Clinic for a complimentary consultation and learn how we can help you.
+You’re welcome to visit Dr. Cory Torgerson at the Toronto Hair Transplant Clinic for a consultation and learn how we can help you.